galadriel-ai/example-vitailik-game/README.md

 `NEXT_PUBLIC_NETWORK` "local" defaults to `http://localhost:8545/`
 and anything else uses `https://devnet.galadriel.com/` as the RPC url

-The contract addresses in template.env are for the testnet
+The contract addresses in template.env are for the devnet

 ## Run the development server: